btcguide/btcguide.github.io/_pages/setup-wallets/paper-advanced.md

 #### Confirm Seed Matches Zpub/Root Fingerprint on Another Machine
 This is important, in case the software you used was actually malware.

-TODO: add links to software and instructions.
+[TODO]: add links to software and instructions.

 ## Write Data to CD-Rs/DVD-Rs instead of USB Drives
 DVDs are less able to execute malware on your computer.